What we do

 People that have been helped include those who are homeless, victims of domestic violence, ex-service personnel, the elderly, families in poverty, disabled people, ex-offenders and many others.

 We provide a number of different services to people in need.
 Our support is on a case-by-case basis.
 We collect food and other goods, and distribute them via referral agencies.
 We provide toiletry, food and household crisis packs, and can also provide baby packs and help for pets if needed.
-We provide white goods, furniture and other support to help people settle in a new home.
-We work as part of the Teignbridge Advice Partnership to provide mentoring and advocacy services.

 Why our services are needed

 It is reality that in 21st Century Britain, people are increasingly having to come to foodbanks in order to survive.
 HITS aims to help as many local people as we can, ensuring that we help to improve local needs and improve the communities around us.

 The main issues are that working people face low wages, increasing living costs, zero-hour contracts and insecure work, and problems accessing welfare benefits.
 Even if some people have housing, they often cannot afford to pay the electricity and gas for simple heating, lighting and cooking.
 The most vulnerable, elderly and disabled also face significant problems in trying to cope with little or no money and support in everyday life.
 Our local GP surgeries, schools, Social Services, Citizens Advice Bureaux and NHS all come to us with clients and patients, who come from all walks of life.